 Fun

-This is a section where games involving Han characters will be included, for those looking to bring their learning towards a gamified perspective.
+This section contains games involving Han characters for people who want to bring a gamified perspective to their learning.

 璇璣圖 Xuanji Tu